npm/npm-expansions/README.md

 ## How to Contribute

+1. Add your own expansion to [expansions.txt](expansions.txt)
+2. Run `npm test` (this will format and alphabetize the file)
-Add your own expansion to [expansions.txt](expansions.txt), then send us a pull request! **If you think of multiple possibilities, please submit them as separate PRs**, as we may like some but not others.
+3. Send us a pull request!

+**If you think of multiple possibilities, please submit them as separate PRs**, as we may like some but not others.

 Some other suggestions: